KubaPro010/fm95/README.md

 SCAMod is a simple FM modulator which can be used to modulate a secondary audio stream, has similiar cpu usage and latency as STCode

 Has a fine quality, but as it goes for 12 khz fm signals

+# SSAPCoder
+This "standard" was made by me, it encoder stereo am-quality audio into the FM carrier